copyrite/LwotcMinimalText/XComGame.md

 * Damage improves with BIT tier.

 ## Bombardier
-+{% BOMBARDIER_RANGE %} to grenade launch and throw range.
++{% BOMBARDIER_RANGE %} grenade launch and throw range.

 ## Boosted Cores
-+1 to grenade damage. +1 to damage-per-turn effects from grenades.
++1 grenade damage. +1 to damage-per-turn effects from grenades.

 ## Both Barrels
 Fire your sawed-off shotgun at a nearby enemy.
 Base damage is doubled.
 Consumes 2 charges.